Vancouver – 1015 East Hastings Street

 • It's really uplifting to see project such as these in preparation to improve the devastating situation of fellow citizens in the downtown east side.
 As a lot of the problems have an indigenous cultural background, it's so important to create room for cultural activities, actively value and support indigenous culture.
 And even for people with other ethnic backgrounds, the kindness, close and artistic connection to local nature and culturally founded approach to sustainability are resources that all of Vancouver really needs to have more opportunity to experience.
 Looking at the renderings I wonder, if small balcony spaces, where you can only spend time alone, is the right choice to bring out those strengths?
 Maybe investing resources rather in shared in- and outdoor spaces that support community might help us all more?
 I hope that the building will succeed in excuding indigenous warmth and welcome.
 At the moment it still seems too generic.
 Could the massing include community outdoor spaces as part of the highrise concept on the higher levels?

-Claudia asked almost 4 years ago
+Claudia asked over 4 years ago

 Thank you for your words of support of our proposal.
 The design team is looking at opportunities for common areas throughout the buildings.The vision is for a safe and welcoming place where all people can come together to feel accepted and valued.